Your Topics, Multiple Stories: Complete Strategy Guide

 Depth variation might be the simplest angle to execute and the one most content teams ignore.
 A beginner explanation and an expert-level analysis of the same topic are genuinely different stories — not just the same story with more or fewer words.
 The assumptions differ, the vocabulary differs, and what counts as “useful” is completely different.

-Publishing both signals to search engines that your site covers a topic at full breadth.
-Done correctly, they target different search queries, serve different readers, and link back to each other as part of a coherent content hub.
+Publishing both of these signals to Google can also indicate that your site discusses a subject more fully.
+If done well, they target different types of search queries, target different types of visitors, and link to each other as elements of a unified content hub.

 One Story or Multiple?
 A Practical Decision Guide